CatalaLang/catala-book/src/2-4-states-dynamic.md

 second section](./2-2-conditionals-exceptions.md).
-Rather, in Catala we use the classic software engineering techniques from functional programming to split the code into multiple functions that call each other at the right level of abstraction, with the goal to keep the code close where it is specified in the law.
+Rather, in Catala we use the classic software engineering techniques from functional programming to split the code into multiple functions that call each other at the right level of abstraction, with the goal of keeping the code close where it is specified in the law.
 There are various ways to express something in Catala, but the proximity between the code and the legal specification should be the proxy for what is the idiomatic way to do things.

-Refactoring the Catala code continuously as new legal requirements are added or updated is the key to maintaining the codebase efficiently over the long term, and avoiding the spaghetti code that is common when translating law to code.
+Refactoring Catala code continuously as new legal requirements are added or updated is the key to maintaining the codebase efficiently over the long term, and avoiding the spaghetti code that is common when translating law to code.
 We hope this tutorial put you on the right track for your journey into Catala